What is an email blocklist?

-By identifying users associated with compromised systems and accounts, you can issue an immediate password reset to the user and warn them of the hazard on their machine, thereby preventing bots from using the user's password and malicious email.
+By identifying users associated with compromised systems and accounts, you can issue an immediate password reset to the user and warn them of the hazard on their machine, thereby preventing bots from using the user's password and sending malicious emails.
 If the user is a bad actor, they will tire from resets and move on to other resources.
-Additionally, you reduce the likelihood that your server will be blocklisted for these users.
+Additionally, you can reduce the likelihood that your server will be blocklisted for these users.

 What lists does the Abusix Mail Intelligence blocklist suite contain?